steffy-lo/pr-assist/README.md

 1. View and change the default values used to assist your PR including title, description, labels, and checklist templates
 2. Dynamic PR templates based on the type of pull request
 3. Assisting on maintaining pull requests after they have been created
+4. Selection from a list of saved templates